namsyvo/IVC/README.md

 ## 1. Overview

 IVC is a tool for calling genomic variants from next-generation sequencing data.
-The tool is developed based on a novel approach to variant calling which leverages existing genetic variants to improve the accuracy of called variants, including new variants and hard-to-detect INDELs.
+The tool is developed based on a novel approach which leverages existing genomic variants to improve detection of variants (currently SNPs and Indels), including close-by Indels.
 By design, IVC integrates read alignment, alignment sorting, and variant calling into a unified process.
 The simplified workflow eliminates many intermediate steps and consequently reduces human intervention and errors.

 IVC is written in Go programming language (see https://golang.org).
 It currently supports Illumina paired-end reads.
 Other data formats will be supported soon.